ElMassimo/resourcerer/README.md

 Both allow you to find or initialize a resource and assign attributes, removing the boilerplate from most CRUD actions.

 #### Differences
 Resourcerer does not expose an object to the view in any way, scope the query to a collection method if defined, nor deal with collections.
+It also has better support for strong parameters.

 ### Caveats